angular/components/guides/cdk-styling.md

 In order for the overlay in the CDK to work correctly you need to include the prebuilt overlay styles.

-You can reference the styles in a SASS file like this.
+You can reference the styles in a Sass file like this.
 ```scss
 @import "~@angular/cdk/overlay-prebuilt.css"
 ```